Fritz Sauckel: Trial and execution

 On 20 November 1945, Sauckel was put on trial before the International Military Tribunal as a major war criminal.
 He was indicted on all four charges of conspiracy to commit crimes against peace; planning, initiating and waging wars of aggression; war crimes and crimes against humanity.
 He defended the Arbeitseinsatz as "nothing to do with exploitation.
 It is an economic process for supplying labour".
 He denied that it was slave labour or that it was common to deliberately work people to death (extermination by labour) or to mistreat them.
 Yet, documents put into evidence showed that he was complicit in exploiting the labourers:

 Robert Servatius, Sauckel's counsel, portrayed Sauckel as a representative of the labour classes of Germany; an earnest and unpretentious party man assiduously committed to promoting the collective utility of the working class.
 This portrait was contrary to that of Speer, whom Servatius juxtaposed against Sauckel as a technical genius and entrepreneurial administrator.
 Sauckel surmised that Speer bore greater legal and moral responsibility by virtue of the fact that the former merely met the demands of the latter, in accordance with protocol.
 This strategy did not yield to his favour, however, as the ratio in the final judgement against the respective defendants outlined that Speer's tasks were numerous, with the forced labour program comprising only one facet of his ministerial responsibilities, while Sauckel was singularly responsible for his office as General Plenipotentiary.

 Sauckel was found guilty of war crimes and crimes against humanity, and was hanged at Nuremberg Prison on 16 October 1946, 11 days before his 52nd birthday after receiving Communion.
 His last words were recorded as "Ich sterbe unschuldig, mein Urteil ist ungerecht.
 Gott beschütze Deutschland.
 Möge es leben und eines Tages wieder groß werden.
 Gott beschütze meine Familie." ("I die an innocent man, my sentence is unjust.
 God protect Germany.
 May it live and one day become great again.
-God protect my family.").
-Albert Speer escaped the death sentence, but served 20 years at Spandau prison.
+God protect my family.")
+Albert Speer escaped the death sentence and served 20 years at Spandau prison, one of the most controversial verdicts of the Nuremberg trials.
+The discrepancy of an effective subordinate facing death with the superior facing a prison sentence has faced much attention and criticism in historical analysis, including by Gitta Sereny, who later interviewed Speer concerning his responsibility for slave labour.

 Sauckel's body, as were those of the other nine executed men and the corpse of Hermann Göring, was cremated at Ostfriedhof (Munich) and the ashes were scattered in the river Isar.